brennanpincardiff/rhiwbina_codeclub_projects/using_github.md

 Consider adding a page with some of your own code to showcase your work.

 Add a link to the front page so that users can find your page.

+You might benefit from reading this [Introduction to Github](https://lab.github.com/githubtraining/introduction-to-github)